CI/CD Integration Plugin

 Automatic download#

-NOTE: GitHub API has rate limits for unauthenticated downloads.
+GitHub API has rate limits for unauthenticated downloads.
 To increase these limits, set the

 GH_USER_TOKENenvironment variable.